developer-zebra/developer-zebra-site/src/mx/4-3/security/encryptmgr/index.md

 Zebra Android devices have a Key Storage Database of named encryption keys.
 Each Named Key has an associated Key Value that can be used to encrypt a Full Storage Card and/or to encrypt any number of EFSes.
 When activating Full Storage Card Encryption or creating an EFS, a Named Key must be specified and must exist in the Key Storage Database.
 If a Named Key is removed from the Key Storage Database, Full Storage Card Encryption and/or EFSes that are encrypted using that Named Key will become inaccessible.
 Adding the Named Key (with the same Key Value) will restore accessibility.

-The EncryptMgr Feature Type allows you to manage the Key Storage Database, activate or deactivate Full Storage Card Encryption, and create or delete EFSes.
+The EncryptMgr allows you to manage the Key Storage Database, activate or deactivate Full Storage Card Encryption, and create or delete EFSes.

 ### Main Functionality